jackamsterdam/Major-Project-MEAN-stack-Shopping-Online/README.md

 added focus on register and login page on first input box

 object oriented thinking - using objects made out of classes instead of literal objects

+Used examples of both Forms Module as well as Reactive Forms in Angular